Melbride/Week1-Project/README.md

    - Open `week1.sql` in your SQL editor to execute the queries.

 3. **View Results:**
-   - Check the Excel files in the `Week1 SQL` folder for the results of each query.
+   - To view results check the Excel files in the `Week1 SQL` folder for the results of each query.

 4. **Review Pandas Analysis:**
-   - Open `Assignment_Week1.ipynb` in Jupyter Notebook to see the pandas analysis and outputs.
+   - Open `Assignment_Week1.ipynb` in Jupyter Notebook to see the pandas codes and outputs.